 Two well formed equal-size testes in a single scrotum: the main purpose of a buck is to breed does.

 For breeding purposes, one buck is normally required for every 25-35 does.
 Under ideal conditions the ratio can be as high as one buck for every 50 does.
 Bucks are normally separated from the does except for when breeding is specifically intended.
-Often does are bred for six weeks every 8 months, resulting in three kid crops every two years.
+Most stud breeders breed each Doe once a year allowing a rest period after weaning.
+With good management it can be possible to breed does for six weeks every 8 months, resulting in three kid crops every two years.